 Continue reading “A Door in Tuscany cross stitch chart”

 A Maneki-neko (the “beckoning cat” or the “welcoming cat”, typically a Japanese bobtail with calico coat and a very short tail) is a traditional Japanese symbol of good luck.
 You can often see it in shop windows or restaurants.
 It is believed that the right paw in welcoming gesture welcomes people while the left paw welcomes wealth and good luck.

 [More original cross-stitch cats]

 This pattern was inspired by a church in Rostov the Great – one of Russia’s small towns with long history.
 The church of the Savior on the Sands was build in 17th century and is a good example of Russian architecture of the period.
 I think that the chaste white walls of this church give a great impression of old Russian culture.
 They say that on the inside the church is decorated with beautiful paintings, but unfortunately tourists are not allowed in.

 > Download The Savior on the Sands church pattern

-Continuing the Mayan theme that started with the Lizard is the second pattern for ethnic cross-stitch cushions – the Mayan turtle.
+Continuing the ethnic theme that started with the Lizard is the second pattern for ethnic cross-stitch cushions – the Ethnic turtle.

-This pattern for making a cross-stitch cushion was heavily inspired by Mayan culture.
+This pattern for making a cross-stitch cushion was heavily inspired by ethnic culture.
 An ethnic-styled lizard curles over the Mayan symbol for water (bottom right).
-It is the first in the Mayan-series cushions I designed and I even cross-stiched this one in a real cushion (photo inside!).
+It is the first in the cushion series I designed and I even cross-stiched this one in a real cushion (photo inside!).